tiaesperanzate/163proj/README.md

 choropleth maps showing GDP data across different countries and medal distribution.

+* **rq2.py** - Answer research Question 2 "Is there a relationship between the country sending the athlete and the athlete's sex?"

+    * Creates maps for female athletes per country and male athletes per country

 * **loadprojdata.py**
     * Loads in and merges the athletes and countries datasets